The Power Of Print

-I worked in finance before fulfilling my long-time dream of becoming a goldsmith and jewelry designer.
+I worked in finance before fulfilling my long-time dream of becoming a goldsmith and jewellery designer.
 When I turned 40, I decided to start studying and I opened my namesake brand in 2010.
 It was not easy to choose a new way of life at that age, but I decided I couldn´t wait any longer to do it.
 I have an entrepreneurial spirit and I made my dream come true.
-I learned all the aspects of jewelry making with the best fine jewelry masters.
+I learned all the aspects of jewellery making with the best fine jewellery masters.
 Fascinated with natural stones all my life, I started sourcing for the most beautiful and unique crystals I could find.
 To create an exclusive product of high quality is sometimes hard in this world where fast fashion is so big.
 One has always to reinvent itself to create great quality pieces with an edge.

 The beginning was hard, taking the plunge and deciding to quit my job was definitely scary and since then I have faced many challenges.
 For example, I am now trying to grow my brand internationally which is not easy coming from such a small country as Uruguay.
 I always say that I won´t sacrifice the quality of my product and that creating everlasting pieces to be shared for generations is the centre of my philosophy.